Blog · Analysis · Last reviewed June 25, 2026

 Those questions look clerical, but they sit at the threshold of participation.
 A wrong answer can send a person to the wrong office, make them miss a deadline, misstate an identification rule, obscure an accessibility right, or turn a provisional ballot into a rumor.
 The harm is procedural misdirection.

-For this essay, a voter chatbot means any AI assistant, answer engine, civic app, campaign helper, or public-facing government tool that gives individualized guidance about election procedures.
-The boundary is whether a reasonable voter treats the answer as guidance for how to act.
+For this essay, a voter chatbot means any AI assistant, answer engine, civic app, campaign helper, voice or text assistant, or public-facing government tool that gives individualized guidance about election procedures.
+The boundary is not whether the system formally administers an election.
+It is whether a reasonable voter treats the answer as guidance for how to act.

 Why Voting Questions Are Hard